pamoroso/dandegui/README.md

 Whenever a stream is passed or returned it is intended as an Interlisp `TEXTSTREAM` to which text may be printed by any output function that takes a stream as an argument such as with `FORMAT`, `PRIN1`, and so on.
 However, these functions must be called only using the DandeGUI output context macros and not outside ot them.

+#### `CLEAR-WINDOW STREAM` [function]

+Delete the text of the window associated with `STREAM`.
+More output may later be sent to the stream and the new text will appear at the beginning of the window.

 #### `OPEN-WINDOW-STREAM &KEY TITLE` [function]

 Opens a new window and returns the associated output stream.
 The function sets the window title to `TITLE` if supplied.